compstorassasin/MQSim/README.md

+# ASSASIN Extension
+1. Extend trace-based MQSim simulation to trace and report IO latency for each IO request
+2. Update interface parameters to model requestors that are inside the storage device.
+See `cstorageconf.xml`

 # MQSim: A Simulator for Modern NVMe and SATA SSDs

 ## Usage in Linux
 Run following commands:

 ```
 $ make
 $ ./MQSim -i <SSD Configuration File> -w <Workload Definition File>